Deep-fried Oreo

 A deep-fried Oreo is a dessert or snack consisting of a chocolate sandwich cookie which is dipped in batter and deep fried.
 It may be served with different toppings, most commonly powdered sugar.
 Deep-fried Oreos are generally made using Oreo-brand cookies, hence the name, but other chocolate sandwich cookies can be used.

-Origin
+History

 Deep-fried Oreos were introduced in 2001 by Charlie Boghosian, also known as "Chicken Charlie" or "The Man Who Fries Everything," a 16-year-old Armenian settled in the United States, at the L.A.
 County Fair.
 Boghosian dipped Oreos in pancake batter, deep fried them, drizzled them with chocolate syrup and served them with powdered sugar.
 "There are many other fried foods at the fair, but I specialize in it.
 I make it my life," Boghosian said about deep-fried food.
 Aside from the deep-fried Oreo, he has also introduced new types of deep-fried food every year in different state fairs.

 Since the debut of the deep-fried Oreo, it has now become very common at carnivals and is a "cult favorite."